Patient Zero did not introduce HIV into the United States!

 The authors of this phylogenetic analysis (Worobey et al) also concluded that HIV migrated to the USA from Africa via Haiti.
 However, extensive epidemiological evidence suggests the Africa-Haiti-USA historical narrative is just as incorrect as the narrative regarding Patient Zero.

 Stuart Derbyshire and I wrote a Letter to the Editors of Nature in response to conclusions of Worobey et al. At the kind invitation of the Editors, our response is posted on the Nature website.
+(Update: Our comment is now available only to paid subscribers of Nature).
 Given the allowance of 300 words and 3 references, the response cites a limited portion of available epidemiological data refuting this concept.
 Alternately, the response containing the full complement of 13 references is posted below.

-Note: The blog post Response to Gong et al offers a far more detailed exposition of epidemiological evidence, it contains everything related in the Nature response as well as describing the epidemiological winds that blew HIV from the United States towards the Caribbean (excluding Cuba because American travelers and tourists were embargoed).
+Note: The blog post Response to Gong et al offers a far more detailed exposition of epidemiological evidence.
+It contains the contents of the Nature response plus additional information about the epidemiological winds that blew HIV from the United States towards the Caribbean (excluding Cuba from which American travelers and tourists were embargoed).

 Response to Worobey et al – 1970s and ‘Patient 0’ HIV-1 genomes